MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/additional-tables.md

 > [!IMPORTANT]
 > **Search/EnableAdditionalEntities** is explicitly for enabling search for additional tables.
 The main search site setting **Search/Enabled** must be set to **true** when using search functionality.

 You can also configure other related site settings similar to the search configuration for default tables.
 For example, you can use the **Search/Filters** setting to configure additional tables and add a drop-down filter option to the global search.
-More information: [Site setting](search.md#related-site-settings).
+More information: [Related site settings](overview.md#related-site-settings)

 ### Site marker for record details page

 The record details page is configured using a **Site Marker** named `<entitylogicalname>_SearchResultPage`.

 For example, if your table logical name is *nwind_products*, the site marker will be `nwind_products_SearchResultPage`.
 The value of the site marker is the record details page that you want to open when that search result is selected.
 By default, a record ID is passed in the *id* querystring parameter to the record details page.
-For more information about adding forms on a page, go to [Compose a page](../add-form.md).
+For more information about adding forms on a page, go to [Add a form](../../getting-started/add-form.md).

 > [!IMPORTANT]
 > Ensure that your record details page has a basic form, or has logic written to show the search result details.
 For example, [Step 4 - Add record details page](#step-4-add-record-details-webpage) in the following walkthrough.